FPGAOL-CE/fpgaol-caas-backend/README.md

 `uuidgen > token` For management panel access http://127.0.0.1:18888/jobs?token=uuid_in_token_file.

+`sudo mkdir /chipdb` Have somewhere to save chipdb(will be generated on first compilation).

 `python server.py` For some reason, nohup or setsid launch have problems.
 Tmux is recommended for keeping server alive.

 Then check at http://127.0.0.1:18888.
 To serve frontend and backend together, you can overwrite the `page/` files using the built frontend(`dist/` from `fpgaol-caas-frontend`).